mariegiannoni/Vision/README.md

 - a french user's manual

 Some functions have also been coded in C but this project has not been finalized.
 Their code is also available here.

+The functions are classified in different categories:
+- basic : functions for creating, saving and releasing images, working on color matrices
+- filter : all filters required
+- histo : creation and calculation of histograms (simple, cumulative and dynamic expansion)
+- segmentation : image segmentation function (watershed, region growing, dilation, erosion, quad tree on square image)
+- measures : connectedness (it works in c even if it is weak on python), blaschke, shape calculation (perimeter, area, bounding box, elongation)
+- hsv : RGB to HSV conversion